Undergraduate courses for the Fall 2015 semester have been announced! Check our...

 Select Projects and Publications

-Livy’s Political Philosophy: Power and Personality in the First Pentad (accepted for publication, Cambridge University Press).
+Livy’s Political Philosophy: Power and Personality in the First Pentad (March 2015, Cambridge University Press).